sudexp/wordpress-tutorial/README.md

 *Dashboard --> Pages --> Add New --> Add Tittle = Our history --> Template --> Default template = Our history --> Publish*
 *Dashboard --> Pages --> Add New --> Add Tittle = Contacts and feedback --> Template --> Default template = Contacts and feedback --> Publish*

-Refresh dashboard.
+Refresh Dashboard.

 *Dashboard --> Custom fields --> Our team --> Location --> change Main Page to Our Team --> Update*
 *Dashboard --> Custom fields --> Our history --> Location --> change Main Page to Our History --> Update*
 *Dashboard --> Custom fields --> Contacts --> Location --> change Main Page to Contacts and feedback --> Update*

 Re-fill the created pages with information, refresh [main page](http://localhost:8888/wordpress-tutorial/) and watch the changes.
 Also you can test pages [our team](http://localhost:8888/wordpress-tutorial/our-team/), [products](http://localhost:8888/wordpress-tutorial/products/), [our history](http://localhost:8888/wordpress-tutorial/our-history/), [contacts and feedback](http://localhost:8888/wordpress-tutorial/contacts-and-feedback/).
-So far there is no other way to check if the pages are working, except through url, as navigation is not working at the moment.
+So far there is no other way to check if the pages are working, except through URL, as navigation is not working at the moment.

 ### Formation of dynamic navigation
 Activate the navigation menus in *functions.php*: